 STEP 1: Before installing Python, it is recommended to install some dependencies.
 To do that, launch Terminal and copy-paste the following commands in the terminal, and hit enter.

 sudo apt-get install libreadline-gplv2-dev libncursesw5-dev libssl-dev libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev

 STEP 2: Go to Download Python’s official webpage and download the latest version of Python.
 You can download the Gzipped source tarball.

 STEP 3: Launch Terminal and navigate to the ‘Downloads’ folder or wherever you downloaded the Python .tgz package.
 Make sure to use the exact file name to extract after -xvf in the below command.

 STEP 4: Now navigate into the extracted directory.

 STEP 5: You can now compile the source code.
 Enter the following command one by one.

 This tutorial explains everything about how to install and update Python on a Linux system.
-You may also want to see our step by step guide on installing anaconda in Python.
-Installing anaconda will let you efficiently manage python packages and maintain a different version of Python by creating virtual environments.
+You may also want to see our step-by-step guide on installing anaconda in Python.
+Installing anaconda will let you efficiently manage python packages and maintain a different Python version by creating virtual environments.